rsatrasala/detect-and-correct/README.md

 3. Splinter - is an abstraction layer on top of existing browser automation tools such as Selenium.
 It has a high-level API that makes it easy to write automated.
-Install instructions are available at https://splinter.readthedocs.org/en/latest/install.html
+Install splinter using the command [sudo] pip install splinter

 4. Firefox - I am using firefox browser for the entire run.
 Available at https://www.mozilla.org/en-US/firefox/new/